Want to fix climate change? Fix gender equality

-While the world stutters to respond to women saying “Time’s up”, we also face another urgent challenge: climate change.
+While the world stutters to respond to women saying "time’s up", we also face another urgent challenge: climate breakdown.

-The impacts of climate change are not felt equally.
+The impacts of climate breakdown aren't felt equally.
 Poverty and geography are important dividing lines – but so too is gender.
-Disasters caused by climate change disproportionately affect women.
+Disasters caused by climate breakdown disproportionately affect women.

 When disaster strikes, women, who still often play the primary role of looking after children and the elderly, are the last to evacuate.
 This leads to higher female death tolls.